Pungyeon/clean-go-article/README.md

 Pointers add complexity to code.
 If we aren't cautious, incorrectly using pointers can introduce nasty side effects or bugs that are particularly difficult to debug.
 By sticking to the basic principles of writing clean code that we covered in the first part of this document, we can at least reduce the chances of introducing unnecessary complexity to our code.

 #### Pointer Mutability
 We've already looked at the problem of mutability in the context of globally or largely scoped variables.
 However, mutability is not necessarily always a bad thing, and I am by no means an advocate for writing 100% pure functional programs.
-Mutability is a powerful tool but we should really only ever use it when it's necessary.
+Mutability is a powerful tool, but we should really only ever use it when it's necessary.
 Let's have a look at a code example illustrating why:

 ```go
 func (store *UserStore) Insert(user *User) error {